 This site describes adverse experiences which some may find disturbing.
 See the Reader advisory.

 - Thinking about taking finasteride for hair loss?
 See Weighing the risks.

-- For a historical perspective, see the finasteride timeline which starts with a study in Dominican Republic in the early 1970s.
+- For a historical perspective, see the timeline which starts with a study in Dominican Republic in the early 1970s.

 - The research bibliography gathers hundreds of papers on adverse effects of finasteride and other 5-alpha reductase inhibitors.
-See also Research by symptom / clinical presentation.
+See also Research by system & function.